PlayStation: PlayStation Home

-PlayStation Home is a community-based social gaming networking service for the PlayStation 3 on the PlayStation Network (PSN).
-It is available directly from the PlayStation 3 XrossMediaBar.
-Membership is free, and only requires a PSN account.
+PlayStation Home was a community-based social gaming networking service for the PlayStation 3 on the PlayStation Network (PSN).
+It was available directly from the PlayStation 3 XrossMediaBar.
+Membership is free and only requires a PSN account.
 Home has been in development since early 2005 and started an open public beta test on December 11, 2008.
 Home allows users to create a custom avatar, which can be made to suit the user's preference.
 Users can decorate their avatar's personal apartment ("HomeSpace") with default, bought, or won items.
-They can travel throughout the Home world (except cross region), which is constantly updated by Sony and partners.
+They can travel throughout the Home world (except across regions), which is constantly updated by Sony and partners.
 Each part of the world is known as a space.
 Public spaces can just be for display, fun, or for meeting people.
 Home features many mini-games which can be single player or multiplayer.
 Users can shop for new items to express themselves more through their avatars or HomeSpace.
 Home features video screens in many places for advertising, but the main video content is shown at the theatre for entertainment.
 Home plays host to a variety of special events which range from prize-giving events to entertaining events.
 Users can also use Home to connect with friends and customize content.
 Xi, a once notable feature of Home, is the world's first console based Alternate Reality Game that took place in secret areas in Home and was created by nDreams.

 Room for PlayStation Portable

 "Room" (officially spelled as R∞M with capital letters and the infinity symbol in place of the "oo") was being beta tested in Japan from October 2009 to April 2010.
-Development of Room has been halted on April 15, 2010, due to negative feedback from the community.
+Development of Room was halted on April 15, 2010, due to negative feedback from the community.
 Announced at TGS 2009, it was supposed to be a similar service to the PlayStation Home and was being developed for the PSP.
 Launching directly from the PlayStation Network section of the XMB was also to be enabled.
 Just like in Home, PSP owners would have been able to invite other PSP owners into their rooms to "enjoy real time communication."
 A closed beta test had begun in Q4 2009 in Japan.